-- 3. Buildings that have a roof structure or form of historic or architectural interest. - 4.
-Buildings where additional storeys would detract from significant skylines or profiles. - 5.
-Buildings or terraces where the roof line or party walls are exposed to long views from public spaces, and where they would have an intrusive impact on that view or would impede the view of an important building or open space beyond. - 6.
-Buildings that, by the nature of the roof construction and architectural style, are unsuitable for additional storeys, e.g. pitched roofs with eaves. - 7.
-Mansion blocks of flats where an additional storey would add significantly to the bulk or unbalance the architectural composition. - 8.
-Terraces that are already broken only by isolated roof additions. - 9.
-Terraces where the alteration would harm the architectural symmetry of the terrace. - D. Resist alterations to dormer windows of architectural and historical interest, even where others on the same terrace have been altered. - 4.68 Adding additional space at roof level of a building can be a way of adding extra accommodation to existing buildings, including the provision of new homes.
-When done carefully, this is a useful form of gentle densification which may be appropriate in some locations within the Borough. - 4.69 The Character Study identifies the building typologies where roof alterations/additional storeys may be suitable, such as linear blocks or other flat roofed buildings, as well as potential areas within the Borough which may be less sensitive to this type of development.
+- 6.115 Adding additional space at roof level of a building can be a way of adding extra accommodation to existing buildings, including the provision of new homes.
+When done carefully, this is a useful form of gentle densification which may be appropriate in some locations within the borough. - 6.116 The Character Study identifies the building typologies where roof alterations/additional storeys may be suitable, such as linear blocks or other flat roofed buildings, as well as potential areas within the borough which may be less sensitive to this type of development.
 It also provides key design principles to ensure that impact is acceptable upon the host building and its context.
 Conservation Area Management Plans will include specific guidance as appropriate on changes to roofs which may be accepted and on those which would be resisted.
-Neighbourhood Plan policies also include guidance on roof extensions and alterations which is locally specific. - 4.70 However, additional storeys and roof level alterations may change the character of the street, the skyline as seen from neighbouring houses and streets, and daylighting and sunlighting to neighbouring properties.
-Small scale additions in the form of plant or equipment may also create intrusive elements if sited or designed without thought for their visual impact.
+Neighbourhood Plan policies also include guidance on roof extensions and alterations which is locally specific. - 6.117 However, additional storeys and roof level alterations may change the character of the street, the skyline as seen from neighbouring houses and streets, and daylighting and sunlighting to neighbouring properties.
+Small scale additions in the form of plant or equipment may also create intrusive elements if sited or designed without thought for their visual impact. - 6.118 Proposals must be assessed carefully and ensure they do not individually or cumulatively dominate the original building or surrounding townscape, or detract from architecturally interesting skylines.

-- 4.71 Proposals must be assessed carefully and ensure they do not individually or cumulatively dominate the original building or surrounding townscape, or detract from architecturally interesting skylines. - 4.72 Groups of properties within a terrace that change their architectural style, character or height but are joined are considered as separate terraces.
-Roof extensions on one are not regarded as precedents for the other terraces within the street. - 4.73 Many of our historic buildings have dormer windows that are an important integral part of their original architecture.
+- 6.119 Groups of properties within a terrace that change their architectural style, character or height but are joined are considered as separate terraces.
+Roof extensions on one are not regarded as precedents for the other terraces within the street. - 6.120 Many of our historic buildings have dormer windows that are an important integral part of their original architecture.
 Many of these have been inappropriately enlarged over the years.
 They are, however, an important architectural feature, and where the original dormers remain it is important to conserve them.
 Enlarged dormers also risk causing overheating, especially when south-facing.

-SAVED Policy CD12: Existing Buildings - Extensions and Modifications
+Policy CD13: Existing Buildings - Extensions and Modifications